 Sub Procedures

-The subroutine procedure does a task, then returns control to the code that called it (known as the “caller”).
+A subroutine procedure is a sequence of ViviFire statements between the lines Sub and End.
+The procedure does a task, then returns control to the code that called it, also known as the “caller”.
 The procedure can return a value to the caller.

-Procedures of type Sub can have arguments (constants, variables, or expressions) which the caller passes to it.
+A subroutine procedure can have arguments (constants, variables, or expressions) which the caller passes to it.

 Declaration syntax